 Here is a sampling of the questions:

-- Two of the most shocking images from 911 were seeing people jumping to their deaths and watching the towers collapse.
-What are your thoughts about those images being so seldom shown 16 years later?
+- What are your thoughts about those images being so seldom shown 16 years later?

 - What type of video conferencing or telemedicine technologies were used in treating victims of this horrible event?